Tim Pope: Later career

-In 1991, Pope directed his first short film, Phone, that led directly to his being asked by the Weinstein Brothers of Miramax to make The Crow: City of Angels for them.
-Phone starred Bill Pullman, along with Linda Blair and Amanda Plummer.
+In 1991, Pope directed his first short film, Phone, starring Bill Pullman, Linda Blair, and Amanda Plummer.
 The film earned many awards from around the world, and was based on a real-life phone prank that Pope came across on a tape in a skip behind a strip club in Hollywood Boulevard.

 He continued working on videos, spending more time in America.
-He worked with many new bands of the period, though old clients like Neil Young, David Bowie, The The and The Cure continued to request his services.
+He worked with many new bands of the period, though old clients such as Neil Young, David Bowie, The The and The Cure continued to request his services.

+In 1996, Bob and Harvey Weinstein asked Pope to direct The Crow: City of Angels for their production company, Miramax; both were fans of Phone.
 The Crow: City of Angels put Pope together again with production designer Alex McDowell and the duo gave the film an individual look and feel.
 It reached number one in the American movie charts, though Pope refused to do the commentary on the DVD, saying the studio had tampered with his film too much.

-He directed David Bowie's 50th birthday celebration at Madison Square Gardens in 1997, working with Bowie to construct the show over a long period.
+He directed David Bowie's 50th birthday celebration at Madison Square Garden in 1997, working with Bowie to construct the show over a long period.
 The show featured other artists, including Pope's old friend Robert Smith, Billy Corgan of the Smashing Pumpkins, Frank Black, the Foo Fighters and Lou Reed.

 Shortly afterwards, Pope read and bought the rights for The Last King of Scotland and brought Oscar winner Forest Whitaker to the project as Idi Amin (though he left the project due to differences on the progress of the film, in particular with the studio wanting to use writer Joe Penhall).

 2000 to present

 Pope returned to London from Hollywood and continued with his career making commercials.

-In 2005, Pope was awarded a CADS lifetime achievement award by the music industry and after a prolonged and self-imposed period of 12 years, he returned to making videos again, working with The Darkness, KT Tunstall, The Kaiser Chiefs and Fatboy Slim.
+In 2005, Pope was awarded a CADS lifetime achievement award by the music industry and after a prolonged and self-imposed period of 12 years, he returned to making videos again, working with The Darkness, KT Tunstall, Kaiser Chiefs and Fatboy Slim.

 In March 2008, Pope re-united with Neil Young to film In London which captures Young and his band during their multi-night engagement at the Hammersmith Odeon.
 The film was premiered in 2019 on Young's personal archives site.

 In 2013, Pope embarked with The Cure to film their "LatAm" tour across South America and Mexico, and a tour film is expected to be produced later with material both off and on stage.

 In 2018, Pope filmed a documentary on Sheridan Smith called Sheridan Smith: Coming Home.

 On July 7, 2018 Pope directed the "Anniversary: 1978-2018 - Live in Hyde Park London" concert the Cure performed as part of the British Summer Time concert series.
 The concert was released on dvd as part of the six disc set of "Curaetion 25 - Anniversary", released in October 2019.

 He directed The The's The Comeback Special - Live at the Royal Albert Hall in 2018.
 It was released on dvd/blu ray in October 2021.